 Once you have your own record set up, set up similar records for each of your parents, as well as your siblings.
 These show not only their own specific details but also their relationship to you (father, mother, brother, sister etc).
 With the combination of these details you will then have built a family record.
 Don’t worry if you haven’t got every detail stored away, you can always return and add additional information.

 Get your immediate family information whilst you can, believe me, I wish I had!
 There are just so many things that I had wished I had asked my parents whilst they were still alive.
 If you can, ask if you can see and take copies of their certificates.
 If the originals aren’t available for you to sight, then (in my experience) sooner or later you will need to buy them.

-Once you have exhausted all your living direct relatives, you’ll then be ready to start the next stage – searching for records of relatives who have passed away.
+Once you have exhausted all your living direct relatives, you’ll then be ready to start the next stage – and start searching for records of historical relatives who have passed away.

 I’ll talk about that next article.